mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 However, **access to updates/upgrades** is not perpetual.
 Installing a version of the component released after the license key has expired will trigger a watermark and console message.
-For example, if you have just purchased a one-year license, you are not licensed to install a version that is two years in the future but you can upgrade to the next major that will be released 6 months later or use a version that is 6 months old.
+For example, if you purchase a one-year license today, you are not licensed to install a version released two years in the future, but you can optionally update to any version, including major versions, if it's released in the next 12 months.

 #### Invalid license key